-- Bilateral contracts, including contracts for energy and/or capacity entered into before the delivery time.
-Bilateral contracts include capacity-only contracts to meet resource adequacy requirements - Residual market transactions including short-term (less than three months) or spot-market purchases of electricity
+- Bilateral contracts, including contracts for energy or capacity or both entered into before the delivery time.
+Bilateral contracts include capacity-only contracts to meet resource adequacy requirements. - Residual market transactions, including short-term (less than three months) or spotmarket purchases of electricity.